Cuis-Smalltalk/TheCuisBook/README.md

 to people new to Smalltalk and even computer programming.
 The book comes in three parts.

-Part one of the book is an introduction to Smalltalk, it wants to be an informal introduction to get the user smoothly acclimated to the Cuis world: the user will learn a bit about the syntax, the environment and its tools, the user will write small applications.
-The part two is more academic as it reviews the fundamental classes of the Cuis world.
-In part three, more advanced topics are covered.

 The book comes with examples and exercises.
 The solutions of the exercises are in the annexes.
 We encourage writers to provides both examples then exercises with solutions in annexes.